 How low can I go?

 Insurers like Online Travel Insurance and Virgin Money will only cover diving depths of 10m (although with an added premium Virgin Money allows you to increase the depth to 30m).
 Prefer a deeper dive?
-Policies from Budget Direct, Columbus Direct and Insure and Go will cover you for up to a 30m dive.
+Policies from Budget Direct, Columbus Direct, Insure and Go, and Zoom travel insurance (with an add-on adventure pack) will cover you for up to a 30m dive.
 Dependent on your bravery or level of expertise, it may pay for you to compare policies before diving in.

 Diving insurers: Cover for serious scuba divers